Bioretention: Filtration

+Nutrient Removal and Benefits

+The main nutrients found in stormwater runoff are phosphorus and nitrogen, which are commonly generated by lawn fertilizers, leaf litter, grass clippings, unfertilized soils, detergents, air deposition, and rainfall.
+If left untreated, these nutrients contribute to eutrophication in downstream aquatic systems, leading to algal blooms and oxygen depletion.
+Bioretention media designed with optimal soil and organic content can significantly reduce both total and dissolved forms of nitrogen and phosphorus.
+Bioretention is valued for its compact size, affordability, and aesthetic appeal.
+These systems improve groundwater recharge, lower peak discharge rates and surface runoff volumes, and greatly improve stormwater quality.
+They also offer additional advantages habitat building, shade, noise reduction, and mitigating the effects of urban heat islands.
+When integrated into urban streetscapes or parking lots, bioretention systems provide green space and visual relief in otherwise impervious environments.
+These additional benefits make them a preferred low-impact development (LID) strategy in both new developments and retrofit applications.

 Heavy metal remediation

 Contaminant trace metals such as zinc, lead, and copper are found in stormwater runoff from impervious surfaces (e.g. roadways and sidewalks).
 Treatment systems such as rain gardens and stormwater planters utilize a bioretention layer to remove heavy metals in stormwater runoff.
 Dissolved forms of heavy metals may bind to sediment particles in the roadway that are then captured by the bioretention system.
 Additionally, heavy metals may adsorb to soil particles in the bioretention media as the runoff filters through.
 In laboratory experiments, bioretention cells removed 94%, 88%, 95%, and >95% of zinc, copper, lead, and cadmium, respectively from water with metal concentrations typical of stormwater runoff.
 While this is a great benefit for water quality improvement, bioretention systems have a finite capacity for heavy metal removal.
 This will ultimately control the lifetime of bioretention systems, especially in areas with high heavy metal loads.

 Metal removal by bioretention cells in cold climates was similar or slightly lower than that in warmer environments.
 Plants are less active in colder seasons, suggesting that most of the heavy metals remain in the bioretention media rather than being taken up by plant roots.
 Therefore, removal and replacement of the bioretention layer will become necessary in areas with heavy metal pollutants in stormwater runoff to extend the life of the treatment system.